lapinek/platform-scripting/README.md

             In addition, the [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) allows for making HTTP requests to external resources, which is illustrated in the `Scripted Module - Server Side` and `Scripted Policy Condition` server-side scripts included in the default AM installation.

+1. Authentication Module and Chain

+    1. Navigate back to Realms > _Realm Name_ > Authentication > Modules.

+    1. Select + Add Module.

+        In the New Module dialog, populated the inputs:

+        * Name:  _Your Scripted Module_
+        * Script Type: Scripted Module

+        Select the Create button.

+    1. In the following dialog, populate the inputs as follows:

+        * Client-side Script: Enabled
+        * Client-side Script: _Your Scripted Module Client Side Script_
+        * Server-side Script:  _Your Scripted Module Server Side Script_
+        * Authentication Level: 1 (default)

+    1. Navigate back to Realms > _Realm Name_ > Authentication > Chains.

+    1. Select + Add Chain.

+    1. In the Add Chain dialog, populate the Name input:

+        * Name: _Your Chain_

+        Select the Create button.

+    1. In the following dialog, select + Add Module.

+    1. In the popup windows, populate the inputs:

+        * Select Module: DataStore
+        * Select Criteria: Required

+        Select the OK button.

+    1. In the Edit Chain screen, select + Add Module.

-1. Using the Scripts
+    1. In the popup windows, populate the inputs:

+        * Select Module: _Your Scripted Module_
+        * Select Criteria: Required

+        Select the OK button.

+    1. In the Edit Chain screen, select the Save Changes button.

-    The [Device Id (Match) Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-match-hints) and [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) chapters of the Authentication and Single Sign-On Guide provide comprehensive coverage for how the scripts can be employed in an authentication chain.
+    > If you are unsure how to use scripts in an authentication chain, [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) provide comprehensive coverage for how the scripts can be employed in an authentication chain.

 1. Data preparations

     To make a positive comparison with data delivered from the client script, you will need to add corresponding values to the identity with which you try to sign in AM.
 Out of the box, there should be `postalAddress` attribute associated with an identity, which can be updated in version 6.5 of AM administrative console via Realms > _Realm Name_ > Identities > _Identity_.

-    > Managing custom identity attributes in AM is covered in [Setting Up Identity Stores](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#chap-maint-datastores).
+    > If you'd like to use custom identity attributes, their management is covered in [Setting Up Identity Stores](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#chap-maint-datastores).

 1. Debugging

     AM does not provide an option for connecting a debugger.
-However, Global Scripting API Functionality facilitates [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger).

-    You can set up [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#sec-maint-debug-logging) as it is described in the Setup and Maintenance Guide.
+However, Global Scripting API Functionality facilitates [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger), which you can set as it is described in the Setup and Maintenance Guide.

-    For example, for the scripts defined in AM console that are a part of an authentication chain, like the one above, you could go to the `your-am-instance/Debug.jsp` page, select "amScript" for "Debug instances" and "Message" for "Level".
+    For example, for the scripts defined in AM console that are a part of an authentication chain, like the one we created, you could go to the `your-am-instance/Debug.jsp` page, select "amScript" for "Debug instances" and "Message" for "Level".
 Then, wherever in your script you use `logger.message` method, the output will be saved in the logs, along with warnings and errors.

-    Then, to access the logs, you can navigate to `your-am-instance/debug` in the Terminal and `tail -f` the log file of interest; in this case `Authentication` one.
+    Then, to access the logs, you can navigate to the `your-am-instance/debug` directory in Terminal and `tail -f` the log file of interest; in this case the `Authentication` file.

     Alternatively, during development, you could use the `logger.error` method without changing the debugging configuration, for the "Error" level is the necessary one for all components in AM.